fderose/personalize/README.md

   * name: Frank
   * list of categories: financial

-Peter, on the other hand, loves Pussy Galore and is a big fan of spy novels, so Peter’s profile looks like:
+Peter, on the other hand, is a big fan of 007 spy novels, so Peter’s profile looks like:

   * name: Peter
   * list of categories: espionage